 Based 25 miles outside of Philadelphia, Pennsylvania, West Chester University offers an online doctor of public administration that trains students to work at the highest levels of public affairs and administration.
 Consisting of 43 credits, this doctor of public policy program emphasizes public sector financial decision making, strategic management, policy advocacy, and leadership.
 Candidates also gain advanced skills in methodological evaluation, preparing them to analyze and assess the effectiveness of public programs and policy.
 All coursework can be completed online.

 The program curriculum includes four major components: an administration core, a methods sequence, concentration electives, and a capstone seminar.
 Degree candidates choose their concentration electives from the academic areas of public policy and administration, geography and planning, criminal justice, or social work.
 The program concludes with a comprehensive exam that covers all major topics discussed in the administration core.

-What Else can I Expect from an Online Doctorate in Public Policy Program?
+What Else Can I Expect From a Ph.D. in Public Policy Program?

 - Strategic Management and Planning: Coursework explores the processes and best practices involved in strategic planning, including collaboration, resource allocation, and coordination.
 Using real-life case studies, candidates develop strategic plans for nonprofit and public groups that align with their respective organizational missions.
 Lectures emphasize the importance of strong leadership skills in creating effective organizational change.

 - Public Sector Budgeting: This course addresses the unique economic challenges faced by public and nonprofit organizations and presents crucial financial concepts and skills, such as budgeting and tax auditing.
 Enrollees use specialized technologies and software to analyze financial documents, formulate reports, and develop budgets within an organization's financial constraints.